Large rainbow matchings in edge-colored graphs: Introduction

-In contrast to the result in Theorem \ref{gao}, we do not need any bound on the number of colors; instead, we require a weaker condition that the graph has maximum degree at most $q$ (note that in Theorem \ref{gao}, a proper-edge coloring of $G$ with $n$ colors ensures the maximum degree to be at most $n$).
-Furthermore, Theorem \ref{th1} does not require the color classes to be matchings, but the subgraph formed by each color still must have bounded degree.
-To prove Theorem \ref{th1}, we use a natural randomized algorithm similar to the one used by Gao, Ramadurai, Wanless, and Wormald \cite{GRWW}.
-However, we make a few subtle changes in their algorithm to facilitate the analysis of the algorithm in our general setting.
-We analyze our algorithm by differential equation technique combined with the local lemma.
-Our argument also gives us a slightly better error term in the required number of edges in each color in the case when the edge-coloring is proper (i.e., when $\D = 1$) compared to the one obtained in \cite{GRWW}.
-Incidentally, this had the least error term among the known results progressing towards Conjecture \ref{abc}.
+One can recover \Cref{gao} from above by taking $\e = 1/n$.
+Moreover, in contrast to \Cref{gao}, we do not need any bound on the number of colors; instead, we require a weaker condition that the maximum degree is at most $n$.
+(Note that in \Cref{gao}, a proper edge-coloring of $G$ with $n$ colors ensures the maximum degree to be at most $n$.)
+Furthermore, \Cref{th1} does not require the edge-coloring to be proper, but the subgraph formed by each color still must have maximum degree $o(n)$.
+To prove \Cref{th1}, we utilize the `nibble' technique (introduced in R\"odl's pioneering work \cite{R} and developed by various authors) combined with the local lemma.
+For a single `nibble' step, we use a natural randomized algorithm similar to the one used by Gao, Ramadurai, Wanless, and Wormald \cite{GRWW}.

-In this paper, we disprove Conjecture \ref{aharoni}.
-As mentioned in \cite{AB}, the $r=2$ and $s=t$ case of Conjecture \ref{aharoni} would have given us a generalization of Conjecture \ref{brs}.
-But unfortunately, we have found a counterexample to this.